Domderon/Onirikon/README.md

 A genetic algorithm evolves the levels to produce progressivly harder levels.
 The fitness function optimizes for levels that require more A* search optimizations to find the shortest path.

 Installation:
-- requires Python 3.*, pyGame, pyGUI
+- requires Python 3.*, pyGame, PygameGUILib
 - run python front.py

 Credits: